tedmoore/schelp2/docs/Classes/JITGui.md

 ### `winName`
 a method for generating a name for the JITGui's window.
 ### `makeScroller`
 Some objects may have more elements to display than the gui has slots, e.g. a [ProxySpace](../Classes/ProxySpace.md) can have more proxies than the mixer has numItems.
-Then, only [#-numItems](#-numitems) elements are shown, and the others can be scrolled to with [#-scroller](#-scroller) - an [EZScroller](../Classes/EZScroller.md) next to the slot elements.
+Then, only [numItems](#numitems) elements are shown, and the others can be scrolled to with [scroller](#scroller) - an [EZScroller](../Classes/EZScroller.md) next to the slot elements.
 The makeScroller method should knows where in the zone to put the scroller.

 ## Examples